 Disadvantages of developing a hybrid web app

-- Organizations must develop, maintain and deploy several code bases of the native shell to support multiple device and operating systems
+- Organizations must develop, maintain and deploy several code bases of the native shell to support multiple devices and operating systems

 - There are some limitations in terms of performance and user experience that make this approach impractical for some apps, like games